- 13 November 2020: added Creating Custom Content for Business Roles

 Can I use the delivered SAP Business roles as-is?

 Yes absolutely – provided it meets the needs of your real business role.
+Remember that each role is provided as a template.
 You would make some of our SAP role owners and product owners very happy to know that they have matched your needs so precisely.
+However that’s not expected – usually the template is going to contain more than you need and will need to be refined to what you actually want to use.

 That brings us to a last and very important question…one that in our experience many customers overlook…